 Cyclicality of end-users' markets.
 Demand for our products and services depends in large part upon the level of capital and maintenance expenditures of our customers and end users, in particular those in the energy, chemical processing and power generation industries, and firms that design and construct facilities for these industries.
 These customers' expenditures historically have been cyclical in nature and vulnerable to economic downturns.
 Greenfield projects, and in particular large Greenfield projects (i.e., new facility construction projects generating in excess of \$5 million in annual sales), historically have been a substantial source of revenue growth, and Greenfield revenues tend to be more cyclical than MRO/UE revenues.
 In recent years we have experienced particular cyclicality in capital spending for new facilities in Canada, Eastern Europe and the Middle East.
-Organic revenues (i.e., excluding revenues from acquired businesses) derived from Europe, including the Middle East, accounted for 23%, 19% and 21% of our total organic revenues during fiscal 2016, fiscal 2015 and fiscal 2014, respectively, and organic revenues derived from the Canada segment accounted for 18%, 32% and 34% of our total organic revenues during fiscal 2016, fiscal 2015 and fiscal 2014, respectively.
+Revenues derived from Europe, including the Middle East, accounted for 27%, 23% and 19% of our total revenues during fiscal 2017, fiscal 2016 and fiscal 2015, respectively, and revenues derived from the Canada segment accounted for 16%, 20% and 32% of our total revenues during fiscal 2017, fiscal 2016 and fiscal 2015, respectively.
 A sustained decrease in capital and maintenance spending or in new facility construction by our customers could have a material adverse effect on the demand for our products and services and our business, financial condition and results of operations.

 Acquisition strategy.
-Recently, we have begun executing on a strategy to grow the Company through the acquisition of businesses that are either in the heat tracing solutions industry or provide complementary products and solutions for the markets and customers we serve.
-During the last 15 months we have completed three acquisitions: Unitemp, Sumac and IPI.
-Our fiscal 2016 results reflect \$26.0 million in revenue and \$2.8 million in income from operations contributed by our acquired businesses.
-We are currently in the process of finalizing the purchase price accounting for the IPI acquisition, which includes the valuation of amortizing intangible assets.
-Our fiscal 2016 results include an estimate of these amortization amounts which are subject to finalization in future periods.
+In recent years, we have begun executing on a strategy to grow the Company through the acquisition of businesses that are either in the heat tracing solutions industry or provide complementary products and solutions for the markets and customers we serve.
+Since March 2015, we have completed three acquisitions: Unitemp, Sumac and IPI.
+Our fiscal 2017 and fiscal 2016 results reflect \$23.6 million and \$26.0 million in revenue, respectively and \$1.9 million and \$2.8 million, respectively in income from operations contributed by our acquired businesses.
 See Note 6.
 "Acquisitions, Goodwill and Other Intangible Assets" to our consolidated financial statements and accompanying notes thereto included below in Item 8.
 Financial Statements and Supplementary Data of this annual report for information on these acquisitions.